nfgrawker/animalsRestApi/README.md

          1. Will do the correct action with associated PK and return the object or status code.
 If it is a post then pass in 0 for the pk.

 3. **Things to Add**
-   1. Add put and delete to list route.
    2. Refactor views into a more readable/sustainable format, consider using mixins.
    3. Add Auto generated API docs.
    4. Add config parser and custom decorators files.